Lynn Ahrens: Theatre

-Ahrens met Stephen Flaherty at the BMI Workshop in 1982 and they started working together the following year.
+Ahrens met Stephen Flaherty at the BMI Lehman Engel Musical Theatre Workshop in 1982 and they started working together the following year.
 Their first collaboration was Bedazzled, based on the 1967 film of the same name, but had to abandon it when they could not secure the rights.
 They did some workshops, where Ira Weitzman noticed them and he was able to get the pair a NEA grant.
 Weitzman also connected the pair with George C. Wolfe, and they collaborated on a piece called Antler, but according to Ahrens, "no one could figure it out."
 The pairs' first produced musical was a children's musical, The Emperor's New Clothes for Theatreworks USA.

 Their first professionally produced musical together was Lucky Stiff, which premiered Off-Broadway at Playwrights Horizons in April 1988.
 Their next musical was Once on This Island, which premiered on Broadway in 1990 and which was nominated for eight Tony Awards.
 My Favorite Year opened at the Vivian Beaumont Theater in Lincoln Center in October 1992 and ran for 36 performances, winning the Tony Award for Andrea Martin as Best Supporting Actress.

 Ragtime followed, opening on Broadway in January 1998 and running for 834 performances.
 Ragtime was nominated for twelve Tony Awards and won the Best Original Score for Lynn Ahrens and Stephen Flaherty in addition to the Drama Desk Award for Outstanding Lyrics.
 Ragtime was revived on Broadway in 2009, and was nominated for seven Tony Awards.

 Seussical opened on Broadway in November 2000, and received a Grammy nomination.
 The musical later ran Off-Broadway in 2007, where it was nominated for the Lucille Lortel Award as Outstanding Revival and the Drama League Award as Distinguished Revival of a Musical.
 This is one of the most performed musicals in the US.

 Ahrens and Flaherty's next musicals, A Man of No Importance (2002), Dessa Rose (2005), and The Glorious Ones (2007) were produced at the Mitzi E. Newhouse Theater in Lincoln Center.
 They have frequently worked with director and choreographer Graciela Daniele.